trotyl/ng-reactive/README.md

     }

-    // Execute whenever the `time` reactive state changes or in the first run
-    // Both inputs and reactive states are tracked if (updateOn(changes.time) || first) {
+    // Execute whenever the `time` reactive state changes or in the first run if (updateOn(changes.time) || first) {
       this.heartbeatService.send()
     }